OpenChain-Project/Reference-Material/Education-For-Internal-Teams/Explainer_Explainers.md

 - Short decks consisting of 4 or 5 slides, intended for different audiences within an organisation
 - They are NOT legal advice and are intended to be adapted for each organisation
 - They are intended to be very concise and straightforward.
 The OpenChain Project also has more in-depth material which can complement them
-- We currently (as at 4-09-2024) have 7 explainers in draft and ready for publication (excluding this one)
+- We currently have 7 explainers in draft and ready for publication (excluding this one)
 ## Which ones do we have (as at 2024-09-30)?
 - C-Suite
 - Legal Compliance Risk